-- Email the proposal as an attachment dated within the application period (January 1 February 1 annually).
-Incomplete or late applications will not be considered.
-Applications and supporting materials should be written in or translated into English.
+- Funds may be used for but are not restricted to research-related expenses such as travel to special collections, purchasing materials and supplies or time release. - 2.
+The awards may not be used for obtaining advanced degrees, for researching or writing a thesis or dissertation, for textbook writing, or for pedagogical projects. - 3.
 Winners will be notified in April, and the awards will be announced at the ChLA annual conference.
-Winners are urged to attend the conference if at all possible and will be notified in sufficient time to make plans to collect travel funding from their institution. - All proposals are read and judged by the ChLA Grants Committee. - Members of the ChLA Executive Board or ChLA Grants Committee are not eligible to apply.
+Winners are urged to attend the conference if at all possible and will be notified in sufficient time to make plans to collect travel funding from their institution. - 4.
+All proposals are read and judged by the ChLA Grants Committee. - 5.
+Members of the ChLA Executive Board or ChLA Grants Committee are not eligible to apply.
 Recipients of a Faculty Research Grant are not eligible to reapply until the third year from the date of the first award.
-(In the event the ChLA Board institutes another time interval whether longer or shorter the vote of the Board shall supersede the three-year interval rule. - If there are no proposals for the Faculty Grants that the Grants Committee deems of sufficient quality to support ChLA's aims, no grants will be given - Grant recipients are required to submit a progress report or a summary of the completed project to the chair of the Grants Committee by April - May of the year following the award.
+(In the event the ChLA Board

+- institutes another time interval whether longer or shorter the vote of the Board shall supersede the three-year interval rule.) - 6.
+If there are no proposals for the Faculty Grants that the Grants Committee deems of sufficient quality to support ChLA's aims, no grants will be given. - 7.
+Grant recipients are required to submit a progress report or a summary of the completed project to the chair of the Grants Committee by April May of the year following the award. - 8.
+Winners must either be members of the Children's Literature Association or join the association before they receive any funds. - 9.
+Winners should acknowledge ChLA in any publication resulting from the grant.